 A question must be submitted by the person who will ask the question at the Council meeting and not someone else on the questioner’s behalf.

 How soon before the meeting should I submit my question?

 The Committee Services & Manager must receive your question at least five full working days before the date of the meeting.
 Saturdays and Sundays and bank holidays do not count as ‘working days’.

+- You must give your name, address.
 Your address will only be used to identify that you are a Thanet resident entitled to ask a question at a council meeting.

 How do I submit my question?

 Please either email your question to: email@example.com

 or post it to: the Committee Services Manager, Council Offices, PO Box 9, Cecil Street, Margate, Kent CT10 1XZ.